 Putting scales to work.
 This lesson guides you through many soloing options.

 - How to encircle notes

-Learn how songwriters make use of sweet notes and incorporate this technique into your solos, using these great jazz standards:
+Learn how songwriters use sweet notes, then incorporate them into your solos, using these jazz standards:

 - Beautiful Love